Cartan ribbonization and a topological inspection: Developable Cartan surface ribbons

-We may assume without lack of generality (via suitable adjustment of the $u$-interval) that $\beta$ is a unit vector field along $\gamma$.
-The surface $r$ is regular when its partial derivatives are linearly independent and $u$ is sufficiently small.
+We will assume that $\beta$ is a unit vector field along $\gamma$ and that the surface $r$ is regular, i.e. its partial derivatives are linearly independent for all $u$ in the interval $[-w_{-}(t), w_{+}(t)]$, $t \in J$.
 Regularity implies in particular that

 Moreover, the surface $r(V)$ is flat (with Gaussian curvature zero at all points, i.e.~developable), precisely when the following condition is satisfied -- see \cite[p.
 194]{DoCarmo}:

 If $r(V)$ is eventually to be constructed so that it becomes a flat approximation of $S$ along $\gamma$, we need to find a regular parametrization $r$ such that $r(V)$ is developable and has the same normal field $N$ as $S$ along $\gamma$.
 It means that we need to determine the vector function $\beta$ so that it fulfills \eqref{eq:06}, \eqref{eq:07}, and